shukricqubain/gameshare/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+Below is a list of instructions to set up this project locally.
-To get a local copy up and running follow these simple example steps.

 <!-- Prerequisites -->
 ### Prerequisites